 The child's capacity to consent

-Although someone with parental responsibility can seek access to a child's medical records, the child may have the capacity to decide for himself or herself whether they want the information to be disclosed.
-The GMC's guidance 0-18 years explains that doctors should take into account the views of a child who has capacity to be involved in such decisions.
+Although someone with parental responsibility can seek access to a child's medical records, the child may have the capacity to decide for themselves if they want the information to be disclosed.
+The GMC's guidance 0-18 years explains doctors should take into account the views of a child who has capacity to be involved in such decisions.

-Usually, the parents will have the child's best interests at heart and the doctor should then encourage the child to involve them in their care and allow them access to the records.
+Usually, the parents will have the child's best interests at heart and the doctor should then encourage the child to involve the parents in their care and allow access to the records.

 A child or young person with capacity has the legal right to access their own health records, and to allow or refuse* access by others, including their parents.

-In assessing whether a young person has capacity, a doctor must ensure that the child understands the nature, purpose and possible consequences of agreeing to, or refusing, disclosure.
+In assessing whether a young person has capacity, a doctor must make sure the child understands the nature, purpose and possible consequences of agreeing to, or refusing, disclosure.

 To have capacity to make a specific decision, the young person must be able to: